TheConstructRIT/Machine-Swipe-System/docs/DesignDoc.md

 swiped.
 - `SessionManager` - Stores the current session.
 Sessions are either created or terminated by `SystemStates`.
-- `ErrorManager` - Stores the current error message to display.
+- `MessageManager` - Stores the current message to display.
 It is up the observer to determine if it should be constantly displayed until something else happens, or if it should be shown for a few seconds.